Aidge demonstration#

 Generate main file#

-Export scheduler only generates the export of the kernels and a forward function which call the kernel in the order described by the scheduler.
+Export scheduler only generates the export of the kernels and a forward function which calls the kernels in the order described by the scheduler.

-From this point we can start to build an application.
-In order to do so, Aidge propose a utils function generate_main_cpp
+From this point we can start building an application.
+In order to do so, Aidge proposes a utils function named generate_main_cpp

-which generate a simple main.cpp that will make an inference based on a tensor provided by the user.
+, which generates a simple main.cpp, able to perform an inference pass based on an input tensor provided by the user.

 [31]: